pzingg/quarry/README.md

-## quarry
+## Quarry

 A RESTful database request server.
-It listens for seven types of REST requests and responds with JSON resources.
+It listens for seven types of REST requests and responds with [JSON API formatted](http://jsonapi.org) resources.

 ### Install